dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ![Screenshot of React OTP Input](/images/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests/otp-input-1.png)

-Great, that is looking like an OTP input now but it is lacking the logics that makes it an OTP input so let's proceed to implementing those.
+Great, that is looking like an OTP input now but it is lacking the logic that makes it an OTP input so let's proceed to implementing those.

 ## Construct array from value prop

-For the first logic we need to implement, is transforming the `value` string we get from the `props` into an array like we did earlier so it that we can loop it and display them as individual input boxes.
+The first logic we need to implement is transforming the `value` string we get from the `props` into an array like we did earlier so that we can loop it and display them as individual input boxes.
 This time instead of hardcoding the array, it will be a dynamic array instead.

 So for example we are given a `value` prop of `'654321'`, we convert it into an array `[6, 5, 4, 3, 2, 1]`.
-This is achievable by just doing a JavaSript string method [`.split('')`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
+This is achievable by just doing a JavaScript string method [`.split('')`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
 But what if we are only given a string with less than the expected length (e.g. `6`), let's say `'214'` which only has a length of `3` characters, our array should still be a length of `6` or the number we got from `valueLength` prop.

 How do we do this?